oktaydbk54/oktaydbk54/README.md

 - 🔭 I’m currently working **as Data Scientist**

-- 👨‍💻 All of my projects are available at [https://bekchilab.net/](https://bekchilab.net/)

 - 📝 I regularly write articles on [https://medium.com/@borandabak](https://medium.com/@borandabak)

 - 📫 How to reach me **oktaydabak54@gmail.com**